How this young single mother copes with her breast cancer diagnosis

-- Did you explain your diagnosis to your son?
+Did you explain your diagnosis to your son?
 No. He is three years old and I do not want him to have a fear-based perspective on my diagnosis.
 Yes, this is happening to me.
-It does not mean that his life changes for the worst.
+However, it does not mean that his life changes for the worst.
 I am a single mom and I could have looked at my pregnancy as a terrible thing but I changed my perspective.
-I have learned that how you perceive things shapes how it will affect you mentally, physically, and emotionally.
+I have learned that how you perceive things shapes how it will effect you mentally, physically, and emotionally.
 I want him to stay in that childlike energy for as long as he can.
-He has asked me before why my hair has fallen out, etc. and I answer his questions in a way that still preserves that youthful energy.
+I want him to have a positive perspective on who his mommy is and what she is doing.
+He has asked me before why my hair has fallen out, where I go when I’m receiving treatment, etc. and I answer his questions in a way that still preserves that youthful energy.

 What are your fears now?
 I do not have any.
 I have always been that type of person that rises above fear instead of being torn down by it.
 Fear is just an illusion, it is all about that moment and how you react.
 I have learned that our bodies can do so much when tested and that our perspective of pain is over the top.
 For example, part of my treatment involves a port they place in me in which they push this super thick needle.
 Sounds painful right?
 It is not.
 Why?
 It is simply a mind over matter thing; you would be surprised by what your mind allows you to overcome.
 Once you overcome, your “fears” mentally you realize it was all just an illusion.

 What gives you the strength to fight and continue pursuing your work as an artist?
 This is what matters at the end of the day.
 I will die.
 I want to make sure that when I do, I accomplished everything I desired as a person.
 I want to make sure that if it is a week or fifty years from now, I had the right perspective on who I was.
 Having this positive outlook has brought me so many blessings.
 Before this happened I was trying to figure out how to inspire others and how to create myself as an artist.
 This has been one of the best things to happen to me because it shakes people up.
 It makes them think, “Oh my God!
 People really do die, it can happen…” I am showing people that you do not have to just crumble or wait to be cancer free to live your life.
 Live in your purpose and be passionate about yourself every day, no matter what.

 What do you want your music to represent?
 I have always felt music in my soul.
 My father introduced me to so many genres of music.
 He was so passionate about music; it made me excited.
 I want people to experience that same excitement and spiritual release.
 I want who ever listens to my music to experience freedom because nothing is right or wrong.
 If you have beautiful intentions, it does not matter.
 People live in this reality of pleasing others and their not enjoying their lives.
 They are following other people’s rules and that does not make sense.
 I want my music to encourage free thought, expression, and whatever outlook they want to take on it.

 What is self-love?
 Knowing who you are.
 Taking that time to know who you are, knowing that you are an ever-changing force.
 That can be hard for people because we live in a World where change is not always accepted.
 Understand that we are just spirits living a human existence so we will be forever changing.
 Embrace it and in turn, you will begin to fall in love with all the different variations of you.

 What is sexy?
 Is it ok to be sexy and a mother?
 OMG!
 My answer is that we as women are phenomenal, we can do so many things that a man cannot do.
 We bring life into this World and we can carry the load of so many things at once.
 Once you become a mother, they will try to desexualize you.
 NO. Women lose the sexiness factor within because they lose so much of themselves in sharing their body when creating life.
 Do not allow yourself to get lost into this space and do not start to become a hater because someone may have healed differently than you after childbirth.
-You have to make sure you can walk in heels, keep that pussy tight, tighten up and put that work in.
+You have to make sure you can walk in heels, keep that pussy tight, etc.; tighten up and put that work in.
 Period.
 Own your body, own how you view yourself and do not apologize for it.
 You should feel even sexier when you have a child.

 What is success?
 I think that we look at success as having money.
 However, once you get that you will realize that money is empty.
 You feel empty.
 So what do you do now?
 True success is happiness with life and self.